physicx0/memorize_c/README.md

-# memorize_c
+# memorizing
-just some solutions for memorizing
+this repo is just for some execises that i found interesting in The C programming language second edition so im trying to understand very well by explaining it (detailed comments)